arielden/Basic_training/README.md

   -Uncomment selected lines `CTRL + K + U`

 - Conda
-  -To create an offline conda virtual env (no need to check the repositories) -`conda create --offline -n [nombre]`
+To create an offline conda virtual env (no need to check the repositories) `conda create --offline -n [nombre]`

 - Virtualenv
   -To create a virtual env (venv)